National Black HIV/AIDS Awareness Day

 HIV Long-Term Survivors Awareness Day

 This awareness day honors all long-term survivors of HIV.
-HLTSAD raises awareness and makes sure long-term survivors continue to be included in the ongoing HIV conversation.
+HLTSAD highlights the stories and needs of long-term survivors and advocates for community resources on their behalf.

 National HIV Testing Day